 Each student who resides on campus must agree to the terms and conditions of the Resident Handbook, Code of Conduct, and University Bulletin.
 By submitting the Housing and Residence Life online request for housing, a student or prospective student agrees that he/she intends that the electronic submission constitutes consent to sign this contract as if they had signed in their own hand.
 Submission of this contract further constitutes acceptance, acknowledgement, and the agreement to abide by the terms and conditions of this contract and it becomes a binding agreement (a legal contract) between the student and the University, and is considered an acceptance of an offer of housing.
 This contract is deemed accepted upon receipt of prepayment by the University.

-This Student Housing Agreement (the "Agreement") is entered into and effective on July 1, 2016, between Seattle University (the "University") and the Student.
+This Student Housing Agreement (the "Agreement") is entered into and effective on July 1, 2018, between Seattle University (the "University") and the Student.

-Students are required to live on campus and purchase Meal Plan #4 if they fall into any of the following categories:
+As a residential campus, committed to the education of the whole person, the residential experience is considered an integral part of a student's education.
+Students are required to live on campus and purchase the Residential Meal Plan if they fall into any of the following categories:

 If students fall into any of the above categories (as of the first day of class for the academic year), they are required to live on campus for the full academic year.
 If student status (class year, age etc.) changes during the academic year, they will not be released from this housing requirement until the following academic year.
 The summer quarter is not included in the residential requirement.

-Returning students applying for an exemption to the residential requirement are required to submit a request by April 22nd, 2016.
-New students are required to submit a request by August 1st.
+Returning students applying for an exemption to the residential requirement are required to submit a request by May 1, 2018.
+New students are required to submit a request by August 1, 2018.
 Late requests will not be accepted.

 By signing the Student Housing Agreement, students will be subject to financial penalties for failing to honor the commitment for the entire academic year.
 While an exemption from the On-Campus Residency Requirement may be awarded in a given case, a student may still be subject to financial penalties under the Student Housing Agreement "Room Rates for Academic Year" clause for up to the full remaining rates due.